History of Sheffield United F.C.: Revival (1960s–mid 1970s)

-Another relegation
+Lower division football (late 1970s–late 1980s)

 Unfortunately, the completion of the new stand coincided with a slump in fortunes on the field, despite the team finishing that season sixth in Division One.
 The failure to qualify for the UEFA Cup by one point after failing to beat Birmingham City at St Andrew's in the final game of the season was followed by relegation to the Second Division in 1976.

 Relegation was a financial disaster, and the drop in season ticket sales meant limited funds for strengthening the team.
 The club's bank was reluctant to give additional loans on top of the debt on the new South Stand.
 Revenue from the transfer of club legend Tony Currie and season ticket sales was quickly swallowed up and the bank declined to make further loans unless they could be underwritten by personal guarantees from Board members.

 Jimmy Sirrel left on 27 September 1977, with United next to bottom of the Second Division, and was replaced on a temporary basis by Cec Coldwell who had previously taken control between the reign of John Harris and Ken Furphy.
 Results picked up but the lack of funds for new players was matched by the lack of reserve players suitable for the step up to the first team.

 A bad run in January led to the appointment of Harry Haslam, a 'wheeler dealer' who had successfully managed a Luton Town side in similar circumstances for nine years.
 "Happy Harry" brought in Danny Bergara, a Uruguayan as Assistant Manager.

 With a reputation for finding talent, Haslam brought in a number of players, most notably Alex Sabella but was forced to sell promising players such as Keith Edwards, Imre Varadi and Simon Stainrod.
 Alan Woodward left for the United States as did Bruce Rioch whose short loan spell brought a mini-revival in the club's fortunes.